luiscruz/course_sustainableSE/src/Blogpost.md

 ### 3.1 Overview

 We measure the client-side energy consumed by a single browser participant in a 120-second call, on each platform, repeated 30 times in randomised order.

+### 3.2 Experiment Setting

+For each platform, we added five additional participant bots to better simulate a real-life environment, resulting in a total of ten additional bots.
+These bots were deployed using an automation script.
+To prevent interference with the client-side machine, where the experimental measurements were conducted, we ran the bots on a separate machine.
+The choice of five bots per platform was based on the hardware capabilities of the machine executing them.
+On the client machine itself, we only simulated the experiments.
 ### 3.2 Browser Bots

 We use Selenium WebDriver to control real Chrome browser instances.
 Human interaction introduces timing variability that automation removes.
 Each bot joins the meeting, waits exactly 120 seconds, and leaves.
 Between runs, the temporary Chrome profile is deleted so no cached state carries over.